Lonely-Toaster/Oreiors/README.md

 1. Install the GitHub client for [Windows] (https://windows.github.com/) or [Mac] (https://mac.github.com/)
 2. Install Unreal 4
 3. Open the GitHub client
-4. Clone this repository from "Inebriated Squirrel" (Right click to "Clone to..." a different directory)
+4. Clone this repository from "Lonely Toaster" (Right click to "Clone to..." a different directory)
 5. Navigate to the directory on your computer where it was cloned
 6. Proceed to the correct Compiling and Building section